-Your pup's not stupid.
-He knows that a good night's sleep on an orthopedic dog bed that provides support without painful pressure points can boost any pooch's energy and general health.
-And that could lead to fewer expensive vet bills in the future and a longer, happier life for your dog.
+Your pup is not stupid.
+He or she knows that a good night's sleep on an orthopedic dog bed provides support without painful pressure points.
+This can boost your four footed friend's energy and general health.
+This in turn can lead to fewer expensive vet bills in the future, and of course, a happier, longer life for your dog.

-50% of large breed dogs have hip dysplasia.
+50% of large breed dogs have Canine hip Dysplasia.
 Most do not show any symptoms until their middle years.
-But don't wait until your dog starts limping.
 Sleeping on an orthopedic memory foam dog bed supports the joints and ensures good circulation while they're sleeping.
 It can prolong joint health in larger dogs such as Great Danes, German Shepherds, Labrador Retrievers and many other breeds.

-Memory foam dog beds are not just for big dogs.
-Vets will tell you that older canines will especially benefit from visco elastic foam senior dog beds.
-Like people, dogs and other pets get arthritis and other diseases of aging.
-A good night's sleep promotes healing and a reduction in pain in both man and mutt.
+Memory foam dog beds are not just for large dogs.
+Many Vets say that older canines will benefit from visco elastic foam senior dog beds.
+Just like people, dogs and other pets get diseases of aging including arthritis.
+A good night's sleep for your dog promotes healing and a reduction in pain in both man and mutt.

-You want a bed that's constructed more like a human memory foam mattress with about 2"-3" solid memory foam over a firmer foam core.
-You don't want the NASA memory foam to squish right down to the floor or platform.
-A quality Memory foam orthopedic dog bed is expensive, but it will provide your pooch with the same health benefits that you enjoy on your memory foam mattress.
+The first thing you want is a bed that's constructed more like a human memory foam mattress.
+That means it either has 4 inches of higher density foam (greater than 3lbs) or has 2"-3" solid memory foam constructed over a firmer foam core.
+With thinner layers or less dense foam you need a core inside to prevent the NASA memory foam from squishing down to the floor or platform.
+A quality Memory foam orthopedic dog bed may be expensive, but it will give your furry friend the same health benefits that people enjoy on a memory foam mattress.

-Expect to spend between $50 and $400 for a good quality bed depending on the size of your dog.
-Typically shredded memory foam pillow styles are cheaper than solid layer foam.
+You should expect to spend between $50 and $400 for a good quality dog bed depending on the size of your dog.
+On average, shredded memory foam pillow styles are cheaper than solid layer foam.

-Watch your dog's preferred sleeping position.
-If they sleep on their side all stretched out, then you'll definitely want a rectangular dog bed.
-To find the correct size, measure how tall and how long they are (from tip of nose to base of the tail plus 5 inches) and there's your rectangle.
+For a rectangular bed; measure how tall and how long they are (from tip of nose to base of the tail plus 5 inches).
+This will determine the size of your rectangle.

-This very popular memory foam dog bed is made of a solid 4 inches of quality memory foam.
-It's the same stuff that's put in people beds.
-And provides the same comfort for your dog's joints as it does for yours.
+This extremely popular memory foam dog bed is manufactured out of a solid four inches of quality memory foam.
+This is the same material that is used in people beds.
+It provides the same comfort for your dog's joints as it does for human ones.

 So now that you know more about memory foam dog beds you can stop howling and start buying.
 Your dog will appreciate his new foam dog bed and you'll have a healthier, happier, friskier buddy for a longer time.